-.NET Core gives you a blazing fast and modular platform for creating server applications that run on Windows, Linux and Mac.
-Use Visual Studio Code with the C# extension to get a powerful editing experience with full support for C# IntelliSense (smart code completion) and debugging.
+.NET Core provides a fast and modular platform for creating server apps that run on Windows, Linux, and macOS.
+Use Visual Studio Code with the C# extension to get a powerful editing experience with C# IntelliSense (smart code completion) and debugging.

-- Navigate to the folder where you'd like to create the C# project.
+- Open a terminal and navigate to the folder in which you'd like to create the app.